-The IGA also provides for the parties to the NP to be consulted for a month before the CRC makes its assessment on the incentive payments. [para.
+The IGA also provides for the parties to the NP to be consulted for a month before the CRC makes its assessment on performance against the pre-determined milestones and benchmarks. [para.
 C22]

 Role of the Steering Committee

 The Steering Committee has three areas of potential involvement with NP reporting: